iantsang779/ebi-code/README.md

 # ebi-code

-Code relating to rice pangene ID work during my placement at EMBL-EBI
+Code relating to work during my placement at EMBL-EBI